wpwoodjr/plex-docker/README.md

 [services.d] done.
 Starting Plex Media Server.

-Plex Server started in container plex at http://10.0.1.15:34200/web If this is the first time running this Plex server, use an incognito browser on the Docker host machine to do initial setup at http://localhost:34200/web Slideshow speed set to 4000 milliseconds.
+Plex Server started in container plex (http-only mode) at http://10.0.1.15:34200/web First time setup (see README.md for more info): o Using an incognito browser on the Docker host machine,
+    do initial setup at http://localhost:34200/web o On the Remote Access settings page, you can Manually specify public port as 34200 (or another port of your choosing) o If you are a Plex Pass subscriber, on the Network settings page set LAN Networks to 10.0.1.15/24,172.16.0.0/12 Slideshow speed set to 4000 milliseconds
 ```
 Plex should be up and running!
 To go to its browser interface, note the line starting with "Plex server started" in the log output, and browse to the web address.
 For example, browse to `http://10.0.1.15:32400/web`